codster15/Form-Vaildation/README.md

 ## 💻 My Work

-### Form Validation
+### Data Validation

-🚀 I'm excited to share my latest small project, a form validation application crafted with HTML, CSS, and JavaScript.
+🚀 I'm excited to share my latest small project, a Data validation application crafted with HTML, CSS, and JavaScript.
 This project is a testament to my commitment to improving user interactions and data accuracy.

 📦 **Key Features:**
 - Custom validation functions for various input fields 🧐
 - Real-time error feedback and visually pleasing validation indicators 🌟
 - Modern and clean user interface design 🎨

-🔗 You can check out Form Validation here:  https://codster15.github.io/Form-Vaildation/
+🔗 You can check out Data Validation here:  https://codster15.github.io/Form-Vaildation/

 ## 🌐 Connect with Me